ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 |    showToolPanel={showToolPanel}
 |
 |    // this is a callback
-|    getRowHeight={myGetRowHeightFunction}
+|    getRowHeight={myGetRowHeightCallback}
 |
-|    // these are registering event callbacks
+|    // these are registering event handlers
 |    onCellClicked={onCellClicked}
 |    onColumnResized={onColumnEvent}
 |
-|    // inside onGridReady, you receive the grid api if you want them
+|    // inside onGridReady, you receive the grid api
 |    onGridReady={onGridReady}
 | />
 </snippet>